Vickysnipe/monty/README.md

 # monty
-a project on stacks and queues
+a project on stacks, queues, LIFO, FIFO